logicalperson0/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. The file 10-add adds two integers and returns the result

 11. The file 11-print_to_98 a function that prints all natural numbers from n to 98

+12. The file print_times_table a void function that prints the n times table, starting with 0 to 15